lakshmankumar12/nixPowerToolNotes/docker.md

 #copy files into a container
 docker cp /path/to/file/on/host/file container_name:/path/in/container/

-#get a shell to some running container
+#get a new shell to some running container
 #get container name using docker ps -a
 #this will die if the original container exits
 docker exec -i -t <container-name> /bin/bash